-An analysis of job postings in the District during 2015 confirms that most of the positions employers are hiring for fall into the sectors identified above.
-Additionally, 14 of the 20 most listed occupations from January - October 2015 required a bachelor's degree or above to qualify for the position (see table below).
+An analysis of job postings in the District during 2017 confirms that most of the positions employers are hiring for fall into the sectors identified above.
+Additionally, 16 of the 20 most listed occupations from January - December 2017 required a bachelor's degree or above to qualify for the position (see table below).
 While the District boasts a rate of educational attainment higher than the national average, the majority of unemployed District residents (69%) do not have a bachelor's degree (more analyses on this issue included in workforce analysis below).
 Additionally, many positions that do not typically require a bachelor's degree are filled by individuals that do have that credential in the District.
-For example, major occupations in the District such as Registered Nurses, Paralegals and Legal Assistants, and Web Developers that do not typically require a bachelor's degree in DC.11.
+For example, major occupations in the District such as Registered Nurses, Paralegals and Legal Assistants, and Web Developers that do not typically require a bachelor's degree nationally, typically do require a bachelor's degree in DC.

-http://does.dc.gov/sites/default/files/dc/sites/does/page_content/attachments/BW%20Research%20-

-%20Labor%20Market%20Analysis%20-%20DOES%20Report%20Final.pdf (July 2014) and WIC analysis of U.S. Department of Labor ONET Online data.
+&lt;sup>11 BW Research Partnership (2014).
+District of Columbia Labor Market Analysis. http://does.dc.gov/sites/default/files/dc/sites/does/page\content/attachments/BW%20Research%20-%20Labor%20Market%20Analysis%20-%20DOES%20Report%20Final.pdf (July 2014) and WIC analysis of U.S. Department of Labor ONET Online data.